adrianobrito/adrianobrito.github.io/_posts/2018-01-11-using-callable-responses-in-spring-mvc.md

 ## Servlet API Thread Pool

 As you should know, typical servlet container implementations (Tomcat, Jetty, Undertow) handle each HTTP request as a thread, that is obtained from a thread pool in container.
 These thread pools are necessary to control the amount of threads that are being executed simultaneously.
 In a regular basis, each thread consumes ~1MB of memory just to allocate a single thread stack, so 1000 simultaneous requests could use ~1GB of memory only for the thread stacks.
-Therefore, thread pool comes as a solution to limit amount of threads being executed, fitting the application to a scenario where it doesn't throw an `OutOfMemoryError`.
+Therefore, thread pool comes as a solution to limit the amount of threads being executed, fitting the application to a scenario where it doesn't throw an `OutOfMemoryError`.

 ![Thread Pool]({{ site.baseurl }}/public/images/request_flow_thread.png)
 <small>_Thread per request model_</small>

-_Thread per request model_ assumes that threads obtained from pool will execute little tasks, and then those threads could be released and become available in the pool to process subsequent requests.
+_Thread per request model_ assumes that threads obtained from pool will execute small tasks, and then those threads could be released and become available in the pool to process subsequent requests.
 When a request is dispatched against an endpoint that does a intensive job, the request's thread will be blocked waiting for the end of that job.
 In the case of many concurrent requests of this nature, the server can reach a scenario that the thread pool has any available threads and the incoming requests will have to wait for it ([starvation](https://docs.oracle.com/javase/tutorial/essential/concurrency/starvelive.html)).

 ![Thread Pool](https://res.infoq.com/articles/Java-Thread-Pool-Performance-Tuning/en/resources/queue-cartoon.jpg)
 <small>_A busy thread pool analogy_</small>